gmedrano/AIE3/Week 4/Day 1/README.md

 Follow the [notebook](https://colab.research.google.com/drive/1v1FYmvKH4gsqcdZwIT9wvbQe0GUjrc9d?usp=sharing) to create a LangChain pipeline powered by Hugging Face endpoints!

+Once you're done - please move on to Build Task 3!

 ### Build Task 3: Create a Chainlit Application

 1. Create a new empty Docker space through Hugging Face - with the following settings: